Window and Door Replacement

 Design Guidelines

 Landmark Preservation staff, the Landmark Preservation Commission (LPC), and the Lower Downtown Design Review Commission (LDDRC) use design guidelines to review all window and door replacements in historic districts and at individual landmark sites.
-Site specific conditions determine how well the proposed windows or doors fit the surrounding historic context.
-Most window or door replacement projects will be reviewed with Chapter 2: Guidelines for Preserving Historic Buildings(PDF, 2MB).
-Window or door replacement projects in the Lower Downtown Historic District will also be reviewed with Chapter 2: Guidelines for Preserving Historic Buildings(PDF, 2MB) as the Design Guidelines for the Lower Downtown Historic District are supplemental to the main guidelines.
+Most projects are reviewed with Chapter 2: Guidelines for Preserving Historic Buildings(PDF, 5MB).
+Window and door replacement projects in the Lower Downtown Historic District will also be reviewed using the Design Guidelines for the Lower Downtown Historic District.
 For more information about applicable design guidelines, visit the Landmark Preservation design guideline webpage.

 E-permits Application